vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 77 commits since the previous release, including 27 fixes.
+More than 83 commits since the previous release, including 28 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Fri Jun  5 05:45:56 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sat Jun  6 05:03:30 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER